 No chance for liquids

-The heated stretcher pad and vacuum mattress offer no chance for body fluids to penetrate the interior.
+The heated products offer no chance for body fluids to penetrate the interior.
 All seams are largely welded and internal.
 The control unit and the battery compartment are also protected against the ingress of liquids.

 Disinfection